Israel Defense Forces: Uniforms

 The service uniform for all ground forces personnel is olive green; navy and air force uniforms are beige/tan (also once worn by the ground forces).
 The uniforms consist of a two-pocket shirt, combat trousers, sweater, jacket or blouse, and shoes or boots.
-The navy also has an all white dress uniform.
+The navy also has an all-white dress uniform.
 The green fatigues are the same for winter and summer and heavy winter gear is issued as needed.
-Women's dress parallels the men's but may substitute a skirt for the trousers and a blouse for the shirt.
+Women's dress parallels the men's but may substitute a skirt for trousers and a blouse for a shirt.

 Headgear included a service cap for dress and semi-dress and a field cap or "Kova raful" bush hat worn with fatigues.
 Many IDF personnel once wore the tembel as a field hat.
-IDF personnel generally wear berets in lieu of the service cap and there are many beret colors issued to IDF personnel.
-Paratroopers are issued a maroon beret, Golani brown, Givati purple, Nahal lime green, Kfir camouflage, Combat Engineers gray, navy blue for IDF Naval and dark gray for IDF Air Force personnel.
-Other beret colors are: black for armored corps, turquoise for artillery personnel; olive drab for infantry; gray for combat engineers.
-For all other army personnel, except combat units, the beret for men was green and for women, black.
-Women in the navy wear a black beret with gold insignia.
-Males in the navy once wore a blue/black beret but replaced it with the US Navy's sailor cap.
+IDF personnel generally wear berets instead of the service cap and there are many beret colours issued to IDF personnel.
+Paratroopers are issued a maroon beret, Golani brown, Givati purple, Nahal lime green, Kfir camouflage, Combat Engineers grey, navy blue for IDF Naval and dark grey for IDF Air Force personnel.

-In combat uniforms the Orlite helmet has replaced the British Brodie helmet Mark II/Mark III, RAC Mk II modified helmet with chin web jump harness (used by paratroopers and similar to the HSAT Mk II/Mk III paratrooper helmets), US M1 helmet, and French Modèle 1951 helmet – previously worn by Israeli infantry and airborne troops from the late 1940s to the mid-1970s and early 1980s.
+In combat uniforms, the Orlite helmet has replaced the British Brodie helmet Mark II/Mark III, RAC Mk II modified helmet with chin web jump harness (used by paratroopers and similar to the HSAT Mk II/Mk III paratrooper helmets), US M1 helmet, and French Modèle 1951 helmet – previously worn by Israeli infantry and airborne troops from the late 1940s to the mid-1970s and early 1980s.

 Some corps or units have small variations in their uniforms – for instance, military police wear a white belt and police hat, Naval personnel have dress whites for parades, paratroopers are issued a four pocket tunic (yarkit/yerkit) worn untucked with a pistol belt cinched tight around the waist over the shirt.
 The IDF Air Corps has a dress uniform consisting of a pale blue shirt with dark blue trousers.

 Most IDF soldiers are issued black leather combat boots, certain units issue reddish-brown leather boots for historical reasons — the paratroopers, combat medics, Nahal and Kfir Brigades, as well as some Special Forces units (Sayeret Matkal, Oketz, Duvdevan, Maglan, and the Counter-Terror School).
 Women were also formerly issued sandals, but this practice has ceased.

 Insignia

-IDF soldiers have three types of insignia (other than rank insignia) which identify their corps, specific unit, and position.